meetsidekick/pcb/README.md

 # pcb

-> [!WARNING]
-> This is a Work In Progress!
-Please make an issue if you think something can be improved or if you find something wrong!
-Thanks.

 This project follows the [Pride Versioning Scheme](https://pridever.org)!
 Current Version: `v0.5.1`.
 The latest version can be found on the releases page along with gerber files.

 ## Open Locally(KiCad)